Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 Core Isolation Memory Integrity

-Core Isolation Memory Integrity security feature is built into Windows 10 & 11.
+The Core Isolation Memory Integrity security feature is built into Windows 10 & 11.
 It should be enabled by default.

-To check whether it is actually enabled and working on your computer click the Start button and type “core isolation“
+To check whether it is actually enabled and working on your computer, click the Start button and type “core isolation“

-Left-click on “Core Isolation (System Settings), which appears at the top of the search results.
+Left-click on “Core Isolation (System Settings)”, which appears at the top of the search results.

 How to Enable or Disable Core Isolation in Windows